 This is a good strategy, but to get the most value out of your ambassadors, close the insight gap, and increase conversions, you should use them throughout the student recruitment funnel.

-If you would like to significantly increase your prospect conversion rates by showcasing your unique student experience through story-telling, why not sign up for a free demo of The Ambassador Platform?
+If you want to significantly increase your prospect conversion rates by showcasing your unique student experience through story-telling, help is just a call away

 How student ambassadors help institutions build meaningful connections with prospective students